Frequently Asked Questions

-Salaries vary depending the state, but the Bureau of Labor Statistics has information on earnings in the United States that can be accessed through the Internet - http://www.bls.gov/
+Salaries vary depending on location and state.
+The Bureau of Labor Statistics has information on earnings in the United States that can help figure salary range for different areas of the country.

 Yes.
 There is a 10-week summer semester between the junior and senior year.

 No, students in the dental hygiene program attend full-time.
-The Dental Hygiene program at SHRP is a lock-step program, where students complete coursework as a cohort following a set sequence of courses.
+The Dental Hygiene program is a lock-step program, where students complete coursework as a cohort following a set sequence of courses.

 The educational experience at the Medical Center is sufficiently intense that working takes away from necessary study time.
 Therefore, working while attending school is discouraged.
 A variety of financial aid is available for dental hygiene students.
 This information is obtainable through the Office of Student Financial Aid once an applicant has been accepted into the program.